JoshOrndorff/recipes/text/off-chain-workers/storage.md

 }
 ```

 We pass in a key as our storage key.
-As storage keys are namespaced globally, a good practice
+As all storage keys share a single global namespace, a good practice
-would be to prepend our pallet name in front of our storage key.
+would be to prepend the pallet name in front of our storage key, as we have done above.

 ## Access